daipresents/jira-leadtime-dashboard/README.md

 # Installation

 * You can copy the spreadsheet from https://docs.google.com/spreadsheets/d/1_VWXIqWjcNnTi4Erh3jWeu7BUadcOLA5XF5gh-yUChY/edit?usp=sharing
-* or copy main.gs code to your app script.
+* or copy my code to your app script.

 # Settings